-One requirement is that such accounts must follow a certain nomenclature in order to be identifiable and the responsible user (key owner) can be easily identified behind this account.
+One requirement is that such accounts must follow a certain nomenclature to be identifiable and the responsible user (key owner) assigned to this account is easily ascertainable by the certification service provider.

 It must be possible at any time to uniquely identify the subject and the owner of the certificate.